Brightspot CMS User Guide

 Once a Microsoft admin authenticates with Microsoft, Brightspot associates the admin's account with the Brightspot user account.
 The Account for App Installation field in Brightspot then converts to a read-only field.

-9. Under App for Team Bot, click search to search for an existing Microsoft app.
+5. Under App for Team Bot, click search to search for an existing Microsoft app.
+If you have not yet created a Microsoft app in Brightspot, see Adding a Microsoft App.

-10. Under Teams Bot URL, select a bot by pasting the address of the Open in Teams link that you copied in Step 4.
+6. Under Teams Bot URL, select a bot by pasting the address of the Open in Teams link that you copied in Step 4 of this topic.

 Note